cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch-(tempnand).md

 ## Preparing SD card

 1. Copy the contents of the fwTool `.zip` file to the root of your SD card
-2. Rename the fwTool `.nds` file to `boot.nds`
+2. Copy `BOOT.NDS` from the `hbmenu` folder in the HBMenu `.tar.bz2` file to the root of your SD card
 3. Copy the contents of the ugopwn `.zip` file to the root of your SD card
-  - Only for USA consoles

 ## Dumping key files